-Over my next 25 years as an HR executive, I have seen the good, the bad, and occasionally mad, clamber to the top of the corporate mountain.
+Over my next 25 years as an HR executive, I have seen the good, the bad, and the occasionally mad clamber to the top of the corporate mountain.
 Despite there being over two million articles and books on leadership, we seem no further forward to understanding how to achieve it.

 The Harvard Business Review’s most highly-ranked CEO in 2014 was Amazon’s Jeff Bezos.
-Worth $25 billion, he believes that data, not social cohesion, should rule in Amazon and is fond of using the aggressive barb ‘this is clearly written by the B team, can you get me the A team, I don’t want to waste my time,’ as a put-down.
+Worth $25 billion at the time, he believes that data, not social cohesion, should rule in Amazon and is fond of using the aggressive barb ‘this is clearly written by the B team, can you get me the A team, I don’t want to waste my time,’ as a put-down.

 So should we embrace the likes of Bezos, Jobs and Neil as the new paradigm of effective leadership?
 Global research across 62 cultures showed integrity, generosity, fairness, diplomacy, decisiveness, intelligence, competence and vision were consistently identified as positive leadership attributes.
-It is uncontroversial that high engagement correlates with top quartile company performance and that the determining factor is the quality of leadership in engaging and energising teams.
+It is uncontroversial that high engagement correlates with top-quartile company performance and that the determining factor is the quality of leadership in engaging and energizing teams.

 What the commentators often miss is that executive leadership isn’t just about leadership.
 Bezos fixates on customers and the long term, doesn’t obsess on stock volatility and has a genius for new business models.
-Jobs had an outstanding ability to develop revolutionary products that chimed with the zeitgeist and although Neil was no genius and was a deeply repulsive human being he had determination, energy and a low animal cunning.
+Jobs had an outstanding ability to develop revolutionary products that chimed with the zeitgeist, and although Neil was no genius and was a deeply repulsive human being, he had determination, energy and low animal cunning.

-Mark De Rond in his book There is an I in Team on elite sports and business teams is excellent on this point.
-Their restlessness fuels their high standards but it easily slips in to micro management and impatience and risks driving others to exhaustion.
-Strong intelligence can stop you listening to others, being self-assured becomes risky, over confidence and a need to win descends into damaging internal competition.
+Mark De Rond, in his book There is an I in Team on elite sports and business teams, is excellent on this point.
+Their restlessness fuels their high standards, but it easily slips into micromanagement and impatience and risks driving others to exhaustion.
+Strong intelligence can stop you from listening to others, being self-assured becomes risky, over confidence and a need to win descends into damaging internal competition.